CA-SOFTWARES/CA-SOFTWARES/README.md

 #     CA SOFTWARES <img src="https://live.staticflickr.com/65535/52077510275_9e99f963ec_m.jpg" width="23" height="23">
 <img src="https://live.staticflickr.com/65535/52076051362_6a34284ce4_h.jpg"/>
 <hr />
-CA is an open source technolyzed operating system (TOS) for windows, build by CA SOFTWARES.
+CA is an technolyzed operating system (TOS) for windows, build by CA SOFTWARES.

 # What do you mean by technolyzed operating system (TOS) ?
 TOS stand's for technolyzed operating system which mean it does not need any virtual machine to boot the software.